-A revolutionary visual content builder to create your posts and pages super easily and quickly, with no coding and unprecedented possibilities!
+An innovative visual editor to create your posts and pages super easily and quickly, with total design freedom and unprecedented possibilities!

 Release 2 versions if u like... (every body needs to eat and drink beer) but be transparent and give list of what is not available in standard/premium version.

 Not at all useful.
 No feature available in free version.